percwg/perc-wg/double/draft-ietf-perc-double.md

 # Original Header Block {#ohb}

-The Original Header Block (OHB) contains the original values of any modified header fields.
+The Original Header Block (OHB) contains the original values of any modified RTP header fields.
 In the encryption process, the OHB is appended to the RTP payload.
 In the decryption process, the receiving endpoint uses it to reconstruct the original RTP header, so that it can pass the proper AAD value to the inner transform.